ni/nimi-python/docs/nidigital/class.rst

             :return:

-                    The returned array of measurements in the order you specify in the **channelList**.
+                    The returned array of measurements in the order you specify in the repeated capabilities.
 If a site is disabled, the method does not return data for that site.
-Use the :py:meth:`nidigital.Session.SortPinResultsBySiteViReal64` method to order and combine the data to match the **channelList**.
+Use the :py:meth:`nidigital.Session.SortPinResultsBySiteViReal64` method to order and combine the data to match the repeated capabilities.
 You can also use the :py:meth:`nidigital.Session.GetResultsPinMapInformation` method to obtain a sorted list of returned sites and channels.